-Measuring 9.3 x 4.4 x 9.8 inches, The snazzy design makes the 6-cup pitcher a welcome addition to your kitchen and fits in any refrigerator, even small ones.
-Free of BPA, you’ll need to replace your filter about every six months, depending on frequency of use.
+Weighing only 1.4 pounds, the snazzy design makes the 6-cup pitcher a welcome addition to your kitchen and fits in any refrigerator, even small ones.
+Free of BPA, you’ll need to replace your filter about every six months, depending on the frequency of use.
 Unlike earlier models, these now have an electronic indicator to let you know when it’s time.

-Your PUR water will taste great thanks to a unique carbon water filter, which removes 96 percent of mercury and 95 percent of industrial pollutants, plus reduces chlorine (taste and odor) and 96 percent of trace levels of pharmaceuticals, while leaving behind beneficial fluoride.
+Your PUR water will taste great thanks to a unique carbon water filter, which removes 99 percent of lead, 96 percent of mercury, and 95 percent of industrial pollutants, plus reduces chlorine (taste and odor) and 96 percent of trace levels of pharmaceuticals while leaving behind fluoride.

 Its flip-top lid for one-handed filling and comfortable one-handed pouring are great bonuses.
 This 11-cup pitcher is perfect for big families and/or lots of use, but it can be clunky for smaller spaces.
 A built-in electric sensor indicates when you need to change the filter.

 If a continuous supply of on-demand filtered water is a must, this one’s for you.
-The Aquasana Claryum installs under your sink, and it’s ANSI/NSF-certified to nearly eliminate 77 different contaminants including lead, mercury, volatile organic compounds (VOCs), pharmaceuticals, and other materials.
+The Aquasana Claryum installs under your sink, and it’s ANSI/NSF-certified to nearly eliminate 77 different contaminants including 99 percent of lead, 97 percent of chlorine and chloramines, 96 percent of PFOA/PFOS, plus mercury, volatile organic compounds (VOCs), pharmaceuticals, and other materials.

 The two filters are small enough to not take up too much precious room underneath your sink, and they'll retain beneficial minerals like calcium, potassium, and magnesium for water that tastes delicious.
 The machine beeps when it’s time to replace them.
 Since it comes with a separate faucet, it takes a bit of patience to install, but enthusiastic reviewers find it worthwhile.